 A common misconception in social media marketing today is that the different algorithms mean that posting time doesn’t matter.
 That is actually far from the truth; even with algorithms like Facebook and Instagram showing users content out of order and based on priority, managing to post at the right time will give you an edge.

-If you can find your peak posting times, you can upload content during the times of day where your audience is most active and therefore more likely to engage with your posts.
+If you can find your peak posting times, you can schedule your posts during the times of day where your audience is most active and therefore more likely to engage with your posts.
 An initial surge of engagement can give you the momentum needed to keep your post towards the top of more users’ feeds, getting you more engagement and extending the organic lifespan of your post.

-When you want to ensure that your content gets maximum visibility and you have a great post you want to share, use SEMrush’s “Fans online” feature designed to make posting a more data-driven process.
-It will show you when your followers are most active on Facebook, giving you a solid idea of a good time to post for heightened reach.
+Use SEMrush’s “Fans online” feature, which is designed to make social posting a more data-driven process.
+It will show you when your followers are most active on Facebook, giving you a solid idea of a good time to schedule your content for heightened reach.

 How To Use This Information

-Once you find your peak posting times, it is a good idea to use scheduling software so that you can ensure that all of your posts are published during those periods of heightened activity.
+Once you find your peak posting times, it is a good idea to use social scheduling software to ensure that all of your posts are published during those periods of heightened activity.
 This way you will never miss an opportunity to get results.

 You can also make a mental note of these times, and save them for when you decide to host a live broadcast to engage your audience.
 Since the majority of views and engagement in live videos will come from the actual broadcast (not replays), getting the time right will give you a huge advantage.